RedVoxInc/website-examples/docs/source/03_report.md

 |Redo                 |Returns you to the dashboard to change the report parameters.
 Will create a new report. |
 |Cancel               |Cancels any edits and returns you to the display view. |
 |Delete               |Permanently removes the report. |

+* _When creating spectrograms or running ML classifications, a message will appear prompting you to wait for the process to finish.
+If the report page does not update, refresh it._

 * _More information about TF-lite available at [tensorflow.org/lite](https://www.tensorflow.org/lite)._